alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 - Optimised the functions for calculating the addition of points and for calculating the double of a point.
 The functions for calculating the addition of points and the double of a point do not use any data structures, arrays, structs or anything else.
 They are all based on state variables and the functions implemented are all in assembly.
 This drastically reduces gas consumption, especially in iterative functions.
 - Introduction of the interleaved scalar product to speed up the calculation of the sum of two scalar products.
 This is the main optimisation performed.
 The last ECDSA-based signature verification step involves the sum of two scalar products, so introducing the Strauss-Shamir's trick to the calculation dramatically reduces gas consumption.
 To further optimise the function, a crafty implementation of the sum of two points is provided, using a subroutine written in assembly (i.e. a function within a function) which for the calculation of the sum of two points in Jacobian coordinates halves the calculations necessary to update the z coordinate (see function *addPointAssTrick*)

 Compared with [Renaud Dubois](https://github.com/rdubois-crypto/FreshCryptoLib/blob/master/solidity/src/FCL_elliptic.sol)' implementation, the proposed solution aims to be applicable to several Weierstrass Elliptic Curves defined in a finite field $F_q$.
+The authors were able to exploit some assumptions on the properties of the adopted curve (secp256r1) which allow saving some computations and some checks, saving further gas.
 To extend the applicability to any elliptic curve it is inevitable to sacrifice some gas.

 ## Project Structure